 NHS Amputation Guide – This guide from the NHS explains why arm amputation surgery needs to take place, how it’s done and arm amputation recovery methods you can use.

-Limbless Association – A UK charity offering support those who have suffered the loss of an arm as well as other limbs.
+Limbless Association – A UK charity offering support to those who have suffered the loss of an arm as well as other limbs.